 SquigglyDigg: Well, the colors and abstract designs in the video were actually Victor’s handiwork!
 I did the animation of Sonic running, jumping, twirling…

 I’ve been doing animation for several years now, and most recently have had the pleasure of working on Nickelodeon’s Rise of the Teenage Mutant Ninja Turtles as a character animator, as well as on Disney XD’s Pickle & Peanut as an effects animator.
-It’s a pretty fast-paced job — we’re kind of always under the gun in terms of dealines, so I’ve gotten into the habit of animating relatively quickly.
+It’s a pretty fast-paced job — we’re kind of always under the gun in terms of deadlines, so I’ve gotten into the habit of animating relatively quickly.

 My specialty is in traditional 2D animation, meaning the kind of frame-by-frame animation you see in most older cartoons and 2D animated films.
 Funny enough, my biggest inspiration to get into animation in the first place was the Sonic cartoons I grew up on — in particular, the snappy, energetic style of the 2-part OVA “Sonic the Hedgehog: The Movie” spoke to me somewhere deep.
-I guess in a way you could say Sonic’s been with me throughout my whole career — getting to animate him is an asbolute treat, and I’d love to be able to work on him officially some day.
+I guess in a way you could say Sonic’s been with me throughout my whole career — getting to animate him is an absolute treat, and I’d love to be able to work on him officially some day.

 For this video, my main inspiration was the style of animation Tyson Hesse and his team used for the Sonic Mania teasers and opening, though I did take a few creative liberties with how Sonic’s eyes and quills work.
 Sonic is an interesting character to work on — because of who he is, you can kinda get away with snappier, more out-there motions than with some other characters, and the energy in the Mania opening is absolutely awe-inspiring to me.
 I only hope I managed to capture some of that with the animation in “Blink of an Eye.”